Abara

-Abara (Japanese: アバラ, stylized as ABARA, lit.
-Ribs) is a Japanese manga series written and illustrated by Tsutomu Nihei.
+Abara (stylized in all caps) is a Japanese manga series written and illustrated by Tsutomu Nihei.
 It was serialized in Shueisha's seinen manga magazine Ultra Jump from May 19, 2005, to March 18, 2006, with its chapters collected in two tankōbon volumes.

-Set in a dystopian world filled with large structures, the story revolves around creatures known as Gaunas who can shape bone-like armor and weaponry around themselves.
-The story focuses on one such Gauna known as Kudou Denji.
+The series takes place in a dystopian universe characterized by towering edifices.
+It centers around a particular class of beings, termed Gaunas, who possess the unique ability to mold armaments and protective gear out of bone-like material.
+The plot centers around one specific Gauna, Kudou Denji.

-It is licensed for French release by Glénat, Polish by JPF and English by Viz Media.
+It is licensed for French release by Glénat, for Polish by JPF, and for English by Viz Media.